-I am a registered and accredited member of the BACP (British Association of Counsellors and Psychotherapists).
-I adhere to the BACP Ethical Framework for Good Practice
+I am a registered and accredited member of the BACP (British Association of Counsellors and Psychotherapists) and adhere to the BACP Ethical Framework for Good Practice.

 BSc (Hons) Psychology (Open)